 First functional prototype

-Real large furniture
+Real large cabinets

 I had a prototype that I really liked and I was now very eager to continue by making larger furniture.
 I started by making a piece twice as wide based on the same model as the prototype.
 Apart from the drawer bottoms sagging under the load, it worked well and motivated me to continue.